 Darkseid is what Superman would be if he decided to use his powers to be a God ruling over everyone.

-You can also apply that with Starfire, to Superman.
+Starfire to Superman.
 She's the flip side of Clark's coin, both being nearly all powerful aliens that are powered by the yellow sun.
-Both came from being traumatically removed from home into unfamiliar surroundings, with two every different upbrinings.
-Starfire's perceptions of humanity, along her tendency to attempt to kill whatever she doesn't like directly contrast Clark's.
-Star wishes to remain very private, only presenting herself willing to the public eye when it's unavoidable.
-She doesn't wish to come off as friendly or there for others' protection, she just wants to do what she wishes. if Clark and her were to ever meet it'd a lot of friction between the two.
-In issue 14, they do meet... and it nearly breaks out into all out brawl involving the "team" and Sups, mostly due to her and Jason's character traits.
+Both came from being traumatically removed from home into unfamiliar surroundings, with two very different upbringings.
+Starfire's perceptions of humanity, along with her tendency to attempt to kill whatever she doesn't like directly contrast Clark's.
+Star wishes to remain very private, only presenting herself willingly to the public eye when it's unavoidable.
+She doesn't wish to come off as friendly or there for others' protection, she just wants to do what she wishes.
+In issue 14, they meet... and it nearly breaks out into all out brawl involving the "team" and Sups, mostly due to her and Jason's character traits.
 It takes Jason's date, Isabel, from keeping things from getting out of hand while getting them all to sit down and talk.

 In the recommendedSlayers fanfic Slayers Reflect every character meets a "reflection" of them.